Rarely in life are things just “black” vs. “white” or “good” vs. “bad” – but instead different shades of grey.

 The key idea is that while depression may usually be seen as solely “bad” or “negative,” it can actually serve a positive function, especially if our depression is triggered by events that we have control over.

-On the other end, while depression can sometimes lead to more happiness, the pursuit of happiness can also sometimes lead to more depression.
-A study by psychologists at Yale University has recently identified some downsides to happiness.
-Here are some of the pitfalls they’ve found:
+On the other end, while depression can sometimes lead to more happiness, too much happiness can also sometimes lead to more depression.

 We often read books and blogs (like this one) in order to find suggestions on how we can achieve a happier life.
 Common suggestions include thinking about what you are grateful for or helping others.
 While there is nothing wrong with these activities, when we do them with the sole expectation that they are supposed to make us happy, we can often be let down when we don’t get what we expect.